Applying for a grant

 Step 1: Advertise your intention to apply

-- the Queensland Law Reporter—contact the Incorporated Council of Law Reporting on (07) 3236 1855 or at email@example.com.
+For more information, read the step by step guide on advertising available on the Incorporated Council of Law Reporting for the State of Queensland (ICLRQ) website or contact the ICLRQ on (07) 3236 1855 or at email@example.com.

-The wording for the advertisement is outlined in Form 103 - Notice of intention to apply for grant (DOC, 28KB).
+The wording for the advertisement is outlined in Form 103 - Notice of intention to apply for grant .

-Step 2: Give a copy of the ad to the Public Trustee
+Step 2: Give a copy of the notice to the Public Trustee

 Wait until seven days after the Public Trustee receives the notice to file your application.
 (For example, if they get your notice on Friday 13 March, don’t file before Monday 23 March.)